uym2/MinVar-Rooting/README.md

 FastRoot is a python implementation of a class of 'optimization-based' rooting methods for phylogenetic trees: Minimum Variance (MV), Midpoint (MP), Outgroups (OG), and Root-to-tip (RTT).
 All rooting methods are linear in time and memory.
+FastRoot was tested on Linux or MacOS.

 ## Installation

-### Dependencies
+FastRoot needs the following dependencies
 - Python3
 - treeswift (version 1.1.14)
 - cvxopt (version 1.2.5)
 - numpy (version 1.19.0)

+You can either install from PyPI (i.e. pip) or from source code.

 ### Install using Pip
-You need to have Python3 and Pip, all the other dependencies will be automatically installed together with FastRoot.
+You need to have Python3 and Pip (in most cases are already installed with Python3, if not, please see https://pip.pypa.io/en/stable/installing/).
+All the other dependencies of FastRoot will be automatically installed together with FastRoot.
 ```bash
 python3 -m pip install FastRoot
 ```